Reloaded-Project/Reloaded-III/docs/Server/Configurations/App-Metadata.md

 !!! warning "For games without established communities or people experimenting with new titles, this may be left blank."

-For games which a user added before it had an entry in the [Community Repository](../../Services/Community-Repository.md).
+For games which a user added before it had an entry in the [Community Repository][community-repository].

-This value will be autopopulated based on configurations within a future version of [Reloaded.Community](https://github.com/Reloaded-Project/Reloaded.Community).
+This value will be autopopulated based on configurations within a future version of [Reloaded.Community][reloaded-community].

 ## Game Versioning Strategy